AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-a-portfolio..md

 ## Considerations about sharing portfolios

-In addition to the considerations below, also see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+In addition to the considerations below, also see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 >[!NOTE]
 >
 >A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

 * The creator of a portfolio has Manage permissions to it, by default.
 * You&nbsp;can share a portfolio individually or you can share several portfolios at the same time.
 Sharing a portfolio is identical to sharing other objects in Workfront.
-For information, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+For information, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 * You can only grant View or Manage permissions on Portfolios.